Debt Consolidation Mortgages & Remortgages

 How to get a debt consolidation mortgage

-Your first step should be to speak to a broker who specialises in debt consolidation remortgages as their knowledge and expertise could help you get a much better deal.
+Your first step should be to speak to a broker who specialises in debt consolidation remortgages.
+Their knowledge and expertise could help you get a much better deal.

-Make an enquiry and we’ll match you with an expert in this area who can help with:
+Make an enquiry, and we’ll match you with an expert in this area who can help with the following:

-• Calculating your LTV (Loan to value): This will tell you how much equity you can release.
-You can work it out yourself by using this calculator but your broker will then match you with the lender who is best placed to help based on your ratio.
+- Calculating your LTV (loan-to-value): Your loan-to-value ratio will tell you how much equity you can release.
+You can work it out yourself using this calculator, but your broker will then match you with the lender who is best placed to help based on your ratio.

 How do they work?